Sherif-2001/PPI-Biological-networks/README.md

 Yehia Said Ahmed | 2 | 53 | https://github.com/YehiaSAhmed/
 ___
 ## About
+Protein-protein interactions (PPI) are the physical connections that exist between proteins in a cell.
+Understanding PPIs is crucial for comprehending cell physiology, and is also essential for drug development due to the potential impact of medications on PPIs.
 ## Features
 * Building a biological network from the available interactome.
 * The total path(s) score is calculated after finding the acyclic shrotest path(s) between two proteins.